 2010 Environmental Stewardship Award Winner

-Deseret Cattle & Citrus, a diverse cow/calf operation that spans 290,000 acres across Orange, Brevard and Osceola counties in Central Florida, is a 2010 regional Environmental Stewardship Award winner.
-Representing Region II * of the National Cattlemen's Beef Association, the ranch was recognized here at a reception last night during the 2010 Cattle Industry Summer Conference.
+The TN Ranching Co. and Tavaputs Ranch, owned and managed by the Jensen family, Price, Utah, is a 2010 regional Environmental Stewardship Award winner.
+Representing Region VI * of the National Cattlemen’s Beef Association, the ranch family was recognized for their commitment to protecting the environment through sound conservation at a reception here last night, during the 2010 Cattle Industry Summer Conference.